AspireOne/ai-fm-backend/README.md

 1. Install FFmpeg: Download from [ffmpeg.org](https://ffmpeg.org/download.html) and add to PATH
 2. Install yt-dlp: `pip install yt-dlp` or download the executable from [yt-dlp releases](https://github.com/yt-dlp/yt-dlp/releases)

+### Song Download Tools

+Several Node.js scripts are included to help with song management:

+- **song-cli.js** - Interactive CLI tool for downloading and uploading songs:
+  - Requires Node.js 14 or later
+  - Dependencies: `@clack/prompts`, `form-data`
+  - Pre-built binaries available in `.bin` directory

+- **upload-songs.js** - CLI tool for uploading individual songs
+  - Dependencies: `axios`, `form-data`

+- **forward-radio.js** - CLI tool for forwarding songs from a local instance to a remote server
+  - Dependencies: `axios`

+The interactive `song-cli.js` tool handles the YouTube download and upload process in one step and is the recommended option for most users.

 ```bash
 # Install dependencies
 pnpm install